 INFORMATIONAL

-12. Executive Secretary Report (Steven Quinn, Acting Executive Secretary)
+11. Executive Secretary Report (Michelle Carr, Acting Executive Secretary)

-PUBLIC COMMENT – Public comment will be limited to 3 minutes for each speaker, unless otherwise determined by the Commission.
+PUBLIC COMMENT – Public comment will be limited to 3 minutes for each speaker.

 The public may comment on any item on the agenda before action is taken on the item.